-- 1 In the toolbox, click the Mask transform tool ...... - Click the Distort button on the property bar. - 3 Drag a transformation handle of the mask marquee. - 4 Double-click in the editable area.
+- Click the Distort button on the property bar. - 3 Drag a transformation handle of the mask marquee. - 4 Double-click in the editable area.

 You can also set the Mask transform tool to the Distort mode by clicking in the editable area until the handles you can use to distort the editable area appear.